petershin/liferay-learn/docs/analytics-cloud/latest/en/workspace-data/definitions.md

 # Definitions

-In Analytics Cloud, you can manage how data is modeled and defined.
-You can view and manage the data models of [individuals](./definitions/definitions-for-individuals.md), [events](./definitions/definitions-for-events.md), [event attributes](./definitions/definitions-for-event-attributes.md), and [search queries](./definitions/setting-a-search-query.md).

 ## Individuals

-The data model for individuals is defined by the various attributes that get mapped when contact data is [synced from DXP](../../getting-started/connecting-liferay-dxp-to-analytics-cloud.md).
+The data model for individuals is defined by the various attributes that get mapped when contact data is [synced from DXP](../getting-started/connecting-liferay-dxp-to-analytics-cloud.md).

 To view a list of these attributes, navigate to *Settings* &rarr; *Workspace Data* &rarr; *Definitions* &rarr; *Individuals*.